 Proof of Good English language ability:

-- You need to submit a copy of the rest results from the list of specified English language test
+- You need to submit a copy of the test results from the list of specified English language tests.

 - You can appear for different specified English language tests, but you must meet the minimum eligibility score for that exam.
-You can give any one of the following listed exams:
+You can take any one of the following listed exams: